Chocobozzz/PeerTube/FAQ.md

 ## I don't like the name "PeerTube"

 PeerTube is just the name of the software.
-You can install it on your server, and choose the name you want.
+You can install it on your server, and choose a name you want.
 For example, [this instance](https://framatube.org/) is named "Framatube".

 ## If nobody watches a video, is it seeded?